kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 After a scheduler restart, if the device attachment is not yet complete, the scheduler will wait again at PreBind.
 If the attachment is complete, it will pass through PreBind.

-**Scheduler does not guarantee to pick up the same node for the Pod after the restart**
+**Scheduler does not guarantee to pick up the same node for the Pod after the reschedule (after binding failure)**

 Basically scheduler should select the same node, however we need to consider the following scenarios:
  - In case of a failure, we might want to try a different node.